Michael Rowland (journalist): Career

-Rowland covered the 2024 United States presidential election for News Breakfast.

-In December 2024, Rowland announced that he would leave News Breakfast after almost 15 years to focus on other commitments within ABC.
-His last show was on 13 December 2024.
+On 23 February 2026 Rowland announced his retirement from the ABC, effective Friday 27 February.
+He has cited a desire to spend more time with his sick wife and family.

 Other activities

 Rowland was the vice-president of the Melbourne Press Club until his resignation in 2019 due to conflict between two other major members of the board.
 He is still considered a life member of the club, and has been acknowledged by them for his work and contribution to the club and journalism.